lenskit/lenskit/lenskit-cli/src/man/lenskit-recommend.1.md

 :   Read ratings from the packed rating file *FILE*.
 Packed files can be created with the
     [**pack-ratings**](lenskit-pack-ratings.1.html) command.

+--item-names *FILE*
+:   Load an item ID to name mapping from the CSV file *FILE*.
+This will be used to provide an
+    `ItemNameDAO` and `ItemDAO`.

 Additionally, the following options provide additional control over the data input:

 -d *DELIM*, --delimiter *DELIM*